 My dad, who generally does not cook, recently started making this.
 Trust me, that says something!

-I prepared this easy marinade after breakfast and let the chicken steep all day.
-I reserved a small amount of the mixture and used it to marinate thick slices of onions, zucchini, and portobello mushrooms for about an hour before grilling.
-That proved to be a very good way to get people excited about eating their veggies!
-A big tossed salad rounded out the meal perfectly.
+I often prepare this easy marinade after breakfast and let the chicken steep all day.
+I also like to reserve a small amount of the mixture and used it to marinate thick slices of onions, zucchini, and portobello mushrooms for about an hour before grilling.
+This has been a very good way to get people excited about eating their veggies!
+A tossed or grain-based salad rounds out the meal perfectly.

-Until last year, this chicken had no official name.
-Someone dubbed it “Foot Bridge Chicken” in honor of the pretty spot along the stream where we cooked out that evening.
+Until last year, we always referred to this chicken, perhaps cumbersomely, as “a third, a third, a third chicken” in honor of the unique marinade.
+On a recent outing, someone dubbed it “Foot Bridge Chicken” in honor of the pretty spot along the stream where we cooked out that evening.